gracjan-p/weather-rnn/readme.md

 ### Features
 ![granger](./media/granger.png)

-Despite the fact that Granger causality test is mainly used for linear models. <br>
+Despite Granger causality test is mainly used for linear models, it shows interesting information about features. <br>
 Although the trend was kind of similar for both features, the precipitation was way above 0.05 threshold, <br>
 this indicated a low predictive impact for average temperature feature prediction. <br>